What is it?

 Risk Factors of breast cancer

-People that have increased risk of developing breast cancer have in common the following conditions because they increase the chances of developing the disease:
+People that have increased risk of developing breast cancer have in common the following conditions because they increase the chances of developing the disease:1.
+Women.
+Women are more likely to have breast cancer than men, but men can also suffer.

 2. Women over 60 years.
 The risk of breast cancer increases with age.